630-462-9500

 Three Things to Consider When Divorcing an Unemployed Spouse in Illinois

+One spouse may wonder, "What is a non-working spouse entitled to in a divorce?"
+The answer to that question may be different, depending on the specific facts and circumstances of the couple.
 Divorcing an unemployed spouse does not have to be a nightmare.
-Along with hiring an experienced divorce attorney, here are three things to consider when divorcing an unemployed spouse.
+In addition to hiring an experienced Wheaton, IL divorce attorney, here are three things to consider when divorcing an unemployed spouse.

 Child Support

 During a divorce, the spouse who makes less money will often get awarded child support.
 Whether a spouse will receive child support is determined by a number of factors, the most relevant of which is the amount of parenting time allotted to the spouse.
 Child support is determined by a statutory formula in Illinois.
-The amount of child support that a spouse receives depends on the difference between the parents’ respective net incomes.
+The amount of child support a spouse receives depends on the difference between the parents’ net incomes.
+A parent who chooses not to work without a good reason can place an undue child support burden on the other parent.

 Marital Property

-Illinois is an “equitable division” state – this means that, rather than having marital assets be divided 50/50, the law states that courts must divide property equitably.
-But Illinois law treats marriage as a joint enterprise.
+Illinois is an "equitable division" state – this means instead of the 50/50 split in community property states, all marital assets will be divided fairly, although not necessarily equally.
+Illinois law treats marriage as a joint enterprise.
 If spouses agree that one will work and the other will raise children and be a housekeeper, Illinois law can see the contributions of a housekeeper as substantially similar to financial earnings.
-This means that the marital property may be split as if the housekeeping and child-rearing parent was working and earning money.
+This means that the marital property may be split as if the housekeeping and child-rearing parent were working and earning money.

-If you are considering divorce and your spouse is unemployed, you should discuss your situation with an experienced Wheaton, Illinois divorce attorney.
-The lawyers at Stogsdill Law Firm, P.C., can help you understand Illinois divorce law and find out the best options available to you.
-Contact us today at 630-462-9500 for a confidential consultation.
+If you are considering divorce and your spouse is unemployed, you should discuss your situation with an experienced Wheaton, IL divorce attorney.
+The lawyers at The Stogsdill Law Firm, P.C. can help you understand Illinois divorce law and determine the best options available.
+Our firm is one of the most prestigious law firms in the area.
+We are a large firm with extensive experience and resources that benefit our clients.
+Contact us today at 630-462-9500 to schedule a confidential consultation.

 Share this post: